Optimal measurement strategies for fast entanglement detection: Introduction

 With the availability of the first small quantum processors, the task of characterizing such processors has become a key challenge.
 Indeed, long before proving full functionality, one of the major questions that faces a quantum processor is whether it ``truly'' works quantum mechanically --- or could rather be explained by classical processes.
 Similar questions arise already at the level of a quantum state: given a physical system in an unknown quantum state, can the statistics arising from it be explained by a classical state?
 If the state is fully characterized, one can apply non-classicality measures to find out, but since a mixed quantum state of $N$ qubits is specified by $d=2^{2N}-1$ real parameters, it is clear that an answer based on full state quantum tomography quickly becomes impractical.
 In addition, one can only estimate expectation values based on averages over finitely many measurements that are themselves imperfect, and the resulting uncertainty can lead to nonphysical states in the inversion procedure underlying full quantum state tomography.
 More robust approaches to state tomography are maximum likelihood estimation of the state \cite{james_measurement_2001,blume-kohout_hedged_2010,hradil_quantum-state_1997,baumgratz_scalable_2013} or Bayesian inference \cite{blume-kohout_optimal_2010,rau_evidence_2010}, which output estimates of the state that are by construction {\em bona fide} physical states, as well as ``self-consistent quantum-tomography'' not necessarily relying on perfect measurements \cite{merkel_self-consistent_2013}, but none of these approaches remedies the efficiency problem.

 Recent developments based on compressed sensing make use of prior information of states.
 They provide a large gain in efficiency, in particular for the typically low-rank states relevant for quantum information tasks \cite{gross_quantum_2010,ohliger_continuous-variable_2011,ohliger_efficient_2013,kliesch_guaranteed_2017,flammia_quantum_2012}, or matrix-product states that describe interacting condensed-matter systems in low dimensions \cite{cramer_efficient_2010,lanyon_efficient_2016}.
 Machine learning aimed at determining by itself what the best measurements are for a certain task, or to recognize entanglement from measurement data, was considered e.g.~in \cite{ferrie_self-guided_2014,wang_learning_2017,lu_separability-entanglement_2017,torlai_neural-network_2018}, but the efficiency of such approaches needs further study.
+Other proposals include few-copy multi-particle entanglement detection based on probabilistic verification \cite{saggio2018experimental,dimic2018single}.

 For testing quantum circuits, the approach of randomized benchmarking has emerged \cite{knill_randomized_2008,magesan_efficient_2012,gaebler_randomized_2012,chiribella_identification_2013}.
 Key to this approach is that for estimating fidelities between actual and ideal gate sets, only low moments of the matrix elements are required.
 In such a case, averaging over the full unitary group can be replaced by averaging over a unitary $t$-design \cite{dankert_exact_2009}, or producing required input states by random quantum circuits (see also \cite{Arnaud07}). \cite{schmiegelow_selective_2011,bendersky_selective_2009} showed that a small number of parameters of a quantum process can be efficiently obtained, but it is not so clear what are the most relevant parameters that should be chosen.